intranda/goobi-plugin-export-configurable/docs/index_en.md

 title: Configurable export
 identifier: intranda_export_configurable
 published: true
-description: This is a technical documentation for the configurable Goobi Export plugin.
-It allows you to customise the export using the project configuration.
-By using export projects, it is also possible to export to different locations in one go.
+description: This export plugin allows a very flexible export of Goobi processes based on individual configuration.
 ---
 ## Introduction
 This documentation describes how to install, configure and use an export plugin in Goobi.